wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Transactional-Locking-II.markdown

 the read phase starts.
 Because otherwise, either the timestamps will disagree, or the obtained commit timestamp is smaller than the bt.
 In all three cases above, the transaction aborts.

+These three cases correspond to the three possible outcome of perfoming a concurrent commit: (1) If the commit phase unlocks the data item after the second sampling, then we observe a locked item.
+(2) If the commit phase unlocks the data item between the first and the second sampling, then we observe an unlocked item with a changed version.
+(3) If the commit phase unlocks the data item between transaction start and the first sampling, then we observe unlocked and consistent versions, but the version is greater than the bt as the commit must have obtained the ct after current transaction starts.

 On transactional store, the barrier simply stores the dirty value and address in the write set.

 On commit, the transaction first acquires the lock bit using CAS for each element in the write set.